izharxyz/neon/README.md

 # sveltekit is amazing!

-This is a standalone web app which will use Sveltekit, Prisma, Lucia and Cockroachdb to be deployed on Vercel
+This is a standalone web app (development in progress) which is using Sveltekit, Tailwindcss, DaisyUI, Prisma, Lucia and Cockroachdb (Postgres) deployed on Vercel.

+Documentation in progress.